 A barium meal is quite similar, but focuses on the stomach and the duodenum.
 Instead of standing in front of an X-ray machine to be scanned (as is the case with a barium swallow), you lie down, while X-rays are taken of your stomach.

 Barium tests are inexpensive, readily available and non-invasive.

 GORD can be the result of a functional defect in your oesophagus.
 To find out whether this is the case, your doctor might do oesophageal manometry.
-This tests the function of your lower-oesophageal sphinchter (LOS), the valve that controls the flow of food into the stomach from the oesophagus, as well as the muscles of the oesophagus.
+This tests the function of your lower-oesophageal sphincter (LOS), the valve that controls the flow of food into the stomach from the oesophagus, as well as the muscles of the oesophagus.

 During this test, a catheter will be passed through your nose, into your oesophagus and stomach.
-At some point, you will have to swallow bits of water, while your doctor starts to pull the catheter back to test the muscle contractions in your oesopaghus.
+At some point, you will have to swallow bits of water, while your doctor starts to pull the catheter back to test the muscle contractions in your oesophagus.
 Thanks to medication that numbs your nose and throat, the test should be relatively painless, although some irritation of the nose and throat may occur.

 Since a variety of conditions may cause heartburn, other tests may be required.
 Two examples include: